sumitchill/Portfolio/README.md

 1. Clone this repository to your local machine.
 2. Open `index.html` in your preferred web browser.

-Alternatively, you can view the live version of the website [here](#insert-live-website-url).

 ## Screenshots
 ![alt text](Images/image1.png)